Javlon3002/Virtual_Conference_room_with_real_time_communication/README.md

 Import Agora video SDK in the unity.

-First of all around the project in unity and join from the web part.
+Run the project in unity and join from the web part.

 Do not forget to give permissions for the video and microphone on the browser.